-The Health Sector Transformation Program was newly established for the Kingdom’s Vision 2030 and will be launched during 2021 to ensure continued development of healthcare services in the Kingdom and focus efforts in this vital sector.
+The Program was established for the Kingdom’s Vision 2030 to ensure continued development of healthcare services in Saudi Arabia and focus efforts in this vital sector.
 This is following the National Transformation Program’s achievement of accomplishments and strategic targets that upgraded the health sector to face challenges related to health services by increasing their quality and efficiency, and the levels of protection against health risks.

 Considered one of the strategic dimensions of the National Transformation Program, efforts were exerted in developing the health sector by addressing the novel coronavirus pandemic.
 The VRPs have also played a key role in the Kingdom’s response to the health, economic and social impacts of the pandemic as well as overcoming the crisis and its challenges.

-In the previous stage, the health sector has achieved many accomplishments, such as improving the quality and efficiency of health services and facilitating access to them through focusing on digitizing the health sector and launching a package of applications (Sehhaty and Mawid), and increasing the service coverage in all the Kingdom’s regions.
+In the previous phase, the health sector has achieved many accomplishments, such as improving the quality and efficiency of health services and facilitating access to them through focusing on digitizing the health sector and launching a package of applications (Sehhaty and Mawid), and increasing the service coverage in all regions of the Kingdom.

 Dr. Ahmed bin Mohammed Alamry